Ad5001/LogarithmPlotter/README.md

 ![Phase example](https://apps.ad5001.eu/img/en/logarithmplotter/phase.png)
 ![Object settings](https://apps.ad5001.eu/img/en/logarithmplotter/object-settings.webp)

-You can find more screenshots on the [app website](https://apps.ad5001.eu/logarithmplotter/).
+You can find more screenshots on the [app's website](https://apps.ad5001.eu/logarithmplotter/).

 ## Run

 You can simply run LogarithmPlotter using `python3 run.py`.

-In order to test translations, you can use the `--lang=<lang code>` commandline option to force the locale of LogarithmPlotter.
+In order to test translations, you can use the `--lang=<lang code>` commandline option to force the locale.

 ## Install